Report Financial Exploitation: to your local police

 What is Elder Abuse?

-What are the risk factors?
 Elder abuse can happen to anyone and can occur anywhere - in a person's own home, in nursing homes or assisted living facilities, even in hospitals.
-It affects elders across all socioeconomic groups, cultures, and races.
-Based on available information, women, elders who are homebound or isolated, and individuals ages 80 and above are most at risk.
+It affects older adults across all socioeconomic groups, cultures, and races.
+Based on available information, women, older adults who are homebound or isolated, and individuals ages 80 and above are most at risk.
 Perhaps most surprising is that the mistreatment is most often perpetrated by the individual's own family members.

 Common risk factors for abuse include:

 The individual is in poor physical health

 The individual has dementia or mental health or substance abuse issues

 The perpetrator has mental health or substance abuse issues